eastgenomics/new_dias_nf/README.md

 ## How the pipeline works
 The pipeline takes multiple samples (i.e fastq.gz files) as initial input, and all fastq files inside `--file_path` are run in parallel.
-The ouputs from one process feed into relevant subsequent processes.
-Therefore, one set off will run all samples in series of processes.
+The ouputs from one process  are fed into relevant subsequent processes.
+Therefore, one set off will run all samples in a series of processes.
 ![Image of workflow](workflow1.png)